-The practice of midwifery is based on the understanding that pregnancy, labor and birth are profound experiences which carry significant meaning for a woman, her family and her community.
+The practice of midwifery is based on the understanding that pregnancy, labor and birth are profound experiences which carry significant meaning for families and their community.
 Midwifery is grounded in the belief that having a baby is a natural life process and an opportunity for considerable growth.
 The intent of midwifery care is to enhance these life experiences.

-Midwifery is traditionally wholistic, combining an understanding of the social, emotional, cultural, spiritual, psychological and physical aspects of a woman’s reproductive experience.
-Midwives promote wellness in women, babies and families both autonomously and in collaboration with other health care professionals.
+Midwifery is traditionally holistic, combining an understanding of the social, emotional, cultural, spiritual, psychological and physical aspects of a person’s reproductive experience.
+Midwives promote wellness in people, babies and families both autonomously and in collaboration with other health care professionals.

-Midwifery is a partnership between a midwife and woman and her family which is based on mutual respect.
-The women is the center of the childbirth experience and a great influence on the health and well-being of herself and her family.
+Midwifery is a partnership between a midwife and pregnant person and their family which is based on mutual respect.
+The pregnant person is the center of the childbirth experience and a great influence on the health and well-being of themselves and their family.